Volvo Ignition from Scratch

 Understanding and Troubleshooting the IGN System:

-I am now leary of applying a voltmeter to parts of the IGN system because of the high voltages present...I have personally destroyed an expensive Fluke DVM with a bolt of lightning in this manner during power up tests...and not of the secondary circuit...and this is to say nothing of less expensive meters which are likely to have even less protection and tolerance for surge insults built-in!
+I am now leary of applying a voltmeter to parts of the IGN system because of the high voltages present...I have personally destroyed an expensive Fluke DVM with a bolt of lightning in this manner during power up tests...and not even of the Hi-Voltage secondary circuit...and this is to say nothing of less expensive meters which are likely to have even less protection and tolerance for surge insults built-in!
 The spike which occurs at points opening apparently had enough voltage and energy to kill the meter in a millisecond.
 To spare others the agony, I therefore instead recommend the use of a test light (essentially a low power 12V light bulb with a couple of leads on it.. connected across to points in question, it will light to indicate voltage is present).
 A DVM can certainly be used without fear during a IGN OFF, unpowered condition, for continuity or resistance checks.
 Besides, initial checks without a meter can often be informative enough to narrow in on the root cause before one even needs to break out the measuring equipment.

 If no spark occurs at the spark plug wires when the points open, several things could be wrong.
 Among them, (listed somewhat in order of occurrence as I have experienced)...